craftingforchrist/guides/docs/survival/villager-optimization.md

 Using Optimize:
 ![villager in hall](./img/villager/Optimize.png)

 Success!
-You villager's AI is now disabled!
+Your villager's AI is now disabled!
 # Enabling Villager AI

 If you need to move your villager, or otherwise need their AI enabled, simply, rename the villager to anything else!
+Note: There is a 10-minute cooldown on renaming villagers.